ajchellew/zwiftplay/README.md

 `95 04 00 00 4d3fc13a6fa97ff3b88b7bb30b176605236ec38cd7d5c8`
 `96 04 00 00 5b632d249ff262bce53aea4044fa8102a2dd78fe1d4924`

 Keep alive?
 Button states?
 It changes despite not pressing anything.
+It changes a lot when a button is pressed, including the power button.

 ## Reverse Engineer